material-components/material-components-web/packages/mdc-layout-grid/README.md

 ```

 The grid should have the `mdc-layout-grid` class.
 Every cell should have the `mdc-layout-grid__cell` class and must be wrapped by `mdc-layout-grid__inner` for proper alignment.
 Behavior for grids containing direct children without the `mdc-layout-grid__cell` class is undefined.

+By default, `mdc-layout-grid` behaves like a fluid container, which takes up its parents container's available space.
+You can change the behavior using [max-width](#max-width) or [fixed column width layout grid](#fixed-column-width-grid).

 ### Margins and gutters